Discharge to home

 Our management staff continually looks for ways to provide the very best service and care to our patients.

 Your perceptions of the care, treatment and services you received are very important to us and help us evaluate our services.
-Every patient is given a copy of our survey to complete at their leisure after they arrive home.
-We invite you to view and complete our patient satisfaction survey.
+Watch your email for a patient satisfaction survey.
+We welcome your feedback & hope we have done everything to make your visit completely satisfactory.

 How to request your health information